hashicorp/terraform-google-vault/examples/root-example/README.md

 This folder contains files for the example Terraform configuration contained in the "root" of this repo.

-That examples deploys a publicly accessible [Vault](https://www.vaultproject.io/) cluster in [GCP](https://cloud.google.com/) using the [vault-cluster](/modules/vault-cluster) module.
-For an example of a private Vault cluster that is accessible from inside the Google Cloud VPC, see [vault-cluster-private](/examples/vault-cluster-private). **Deploying Vault as a publicly accessible cluster is NOT recommended in production; we do it here only to provide a convenient quick start experience.**.
+That example deploys a publicly accessible [Vault](https://www.vaultproject.io/) cluster in [GCP](https://cloud.google.com/) using the [vault-cluster](/modules/vault-cluster) module.
+For an example of a private Vault cluster that is accessible only from inside the Google Cloud VPC, see [vault-cluster-private](/examples/vault-cluster-private). **Deploying Vault as a publicly accessible cluster is NOT recommended in production; we do it here only to provide a convenient quick start experience.**.

 The Vault cluster uses [Consul](https://www.consul.io/) as a storage backend, so this example also deploys a separate